This game has debugging material.

 In most cases, games were given simultaneous Japanese, US, and European releases; as a result, data for all three regions is present in the cartridge.
 In some cases, setting a game to a region that it was not officially released in will reveal unused options, gameplay differences, or even a(n un)finished translation.

 Every game released for the Neo Geo contains the data for both its AES and MVS versions.
 Early Neo Geo models even had the option to swap between the two modes.
 The Neo Geo has some test menus accessible, but these are often exclusive to one mode.

-These dip-switches are physically present and used in the MVS system, and are used to change values in the Test Mode, like Region, Blood, Lives, Timer...
-It works basically as a cheat menu of sorts.
+These dip-switches are physically present and used in the MVS system, and are used to change values in the Test Mode, like Region, Blood, Lives, Timer, etc; so basically as an options menu of sorts.
 There are a total of 16 Software DIPs.